-In response to this, in November 2018 and January 2020, Japan made requests for consultations, regarding Korea's excessive public support for its shipbuilding industry inconsistent with the WTO Agreement, and is in consultations with Korea.
+In response to this, in November 2018 and January 2020, Japan made requests for consultations, regarding the Republic of Korea's excessive public support for its shipbuilding industry inconsistent with the WTO Agreement, and is in consultations with the Republic of Korea.

-At the 131st OECD Council Working Party on Shipbuilding in November 2020, Japan requested Korea to explain its public aid and to ensure transparency of its measures.
-Japan will continue to request Korea to bring its public supports to its shipbuilding industry to be WTO-consistent.
+At the 133rd OECD Council Working Party on Shipbuilding in November 2021, Japan requested Korea to explain its public aid and to ensure transparency of its measures.
+Japan will continue to request Korea to bring its public supports to its shipbuilding industry to be WTOconsistent.